Bus routes are listed by elementary school attendance areas.

 Electronic devices including but not limited to cell phones, tablets, laptops, video games, etc. are allowed during transportation on school buses as long as their use does not create a disruption or distraction for the driver.
 When listening to audio, students shall wear headphones.
 Students who violate this expectation will be subject to disciplinary consequences.
 Students, who bring electronic devices onto buses, do so at their own risk and are responsible to secure them from theft or loss.

 The Missouri State Highway Patrol conduct an annual school bus safety inspection on all public and private school busses.
-MVR-III Transportation Department has scored above the state average approval ratings for the past several years with an average score of 95%.
+MVR-III Transportation Department has scored above the state average approval ratings for over 12 years with an average score of 95%.
+In 2023, the MVR-III Transportation Dept. earned the Highway Patrol's Total Fleet Excellence award.
+This is the highest award given by the MO State Highway Patrol with MVR-III's fleet earning a 100% for safety.

 The District Transportation Committee consists of a group of administrators, teachers, parents, school bus drivers and board members that are led by the Director of Transportation.
 The committee reviews and makes recommendations on current policies and procedures and updates them as needed to ensure that the Transportation Department runs as safely and efficiently as possible.